Habitual Traffic Offender Defense

 Miami, FL 33125

-Florida DHSMV — On this website, you can find all kinds of information about driver’s licenses.
-You can review the current status of your driver license and learn how to purchase your own driver record.
+- FLHSMV — On the Florida Highway Safety and Motor Vehicles website, you can find all kinds of information about driver’s licenses.
+You can review the status of your driver license and learn how to purchase your own driver record.
 You can also review the fee schedule and find answers to frequently asked questions about driver records.

-If you have been designated in South Florida as an HTO, it is in your best interest to seek legal representation as soon as possible.
-The Hoffman Firm defends individuals in Key Biscayne, Hialeah, Opa-locka, North Miami, Doral, Miami Beach, and many surrounding areas of Miami-Dade County.
+If you were designated as an HTO in Florida, it is in your best interest to seek legal representation as soon as possible.
+The Hoffman Firm defends individuals in Miami and Fort Lauderdale, and we are committed to finding the best possible legal solution for our clients.